felbinger/AdminGuide/docs/22_internal_networks.md

 # Internal Networks

-As already mentioned you can create internal networks.
-You can use these for example to enable communication with a database in a seperate service file (e.g. `/home/admin/mariadb/docker-compose.yml`).
+You can use internal networks to enable communication between services e.g. with a database in a separate service file (e.g. `/home/admin/mariadb/docker-compose.yml`).

 ![Schematic with internal networks](img/internal_networks.png){: loading=lazy }